 SAVE THE MEADOWS

-Save the Meadows (STM) is a grassroots coalition opposing the privatization and destruction of South Philly’s largest urban woodland in FDR Park.
-Formed in July 2022, STM organized in response to the City’s flawed and unpopular plan to replace 175 acres of natural land with pay-to-play tournament fields made of toxic artificial turf.
-We reject the false choice between youth athletic fields and preserving vital green space—Philadelphia’s children deserve both.
-STM advocates for environmental justice, public health, community stewardship, and equal access to our public parks and natural lands.
+Save the Meadows is a grassroots coalition opposing the privatization and destruction of South Philly’s largest urban woodland in FDR Park.
+STM organized in 2022 to respond to the City’s flawed and unpopular plan to replace 175 acres of natural land with pay-to-play tournament fields made of toxic artificial turf.

 How you can help save the Meadows!